fido-web-pay/fido-web-pay.github.io/mobilepaymentapps.md

 _That is, it is not entirely obvious why banks would switch to FIDO based solutions_.
-However, there is one big difference between banking and payments: while banking systems may be pretty bank-specific, payments targeting external entities like merchants make proprietary systems much less attractive.
+However, there is one big difference between banking and payments: while banking systems may be pretty bank-specific, payment solutions targeting external entities like merchants make proprietary systems much less attractive.
 To reach massive adoption of such systems is essentially only possible for giants like PayPal, Amazon, and AliPay.